wp-plugins/sar-friendly-smtp/readme.txt

 * KISS principle.
 * No third-party libraries for SMTP, uses WordPress core.
 * Respect fields modified by other plugins (i.e. Gravity Forms).
-* Option to enable debug mode (logs sending process to your server PHP's error_log file).
+* Option to enable debug mode (logs communication with your SMTP server in PHP's error_log file, check [FAQ](https://wordpress.org/plugins/sar-friendly-smtp/faq/) for more details).
 * Uses WordPress settings API for settings page, making it secure by default.

 = Requirements =